 The master's Organic Agriculture focuses on organic products.
 This entails the production of products without use of fertilisers and pesticides, through the sustainable use of natural resources, through integrated land use and with attention for behaviour, ecology and the integrity of animals.
 It is all about the production of safe products in a responsible manner with respect for plants, animals, human beings and the environment.
 This study takes a unique approach to themes concerning sustainable food production and food consumption.
 This master's programme brings together aspects of both the social and natural sciences and studies social, technological and agrarian developments.
 This approach is needed to address and solve societal demands.
 The application of different sciences combined with practical experience plays an important role in this master's study programme.

-Compare the master's Organic Agriculture with similar study programmes in the Netherlands
+Compare the programme in the Netherlands

 Milieu-Maatschappijwetenschappen (Environmental Social Sciences) (Radboud University Nijmegen).
 This master's also combines the social- and natural sciences.
 The focus at Nijmegen, however, is more on climate, food safety and nature from a perspective of cooperation with involved third parties, sustainable development and globalisation.